guardaco/inzicht-api/README.md

 BITCOIND_PASS         # RPC password
 BITCOIND_DATADIR      # guldencoind datadir. 'testnet3' will be appended automatically if testnet is used.
 NEED to finish with '/'. e.g: `/vol/data/`
 INSIGHT_NETWORK [= 'livenet' | 'testnet']
-INSIGHT_PORT          # Litesight api port
+INSIGHT_PORT          # inzicht api port
-INSIGHT_DB            # Path where to store Litesight's internal DB. (defaults to $HOME/.guldencoin-insight) INSIGHT_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
+INSIGHT_DB            # Path where to store inzicht's internal DB. (defaults to $HOME/.guldencoin-insight) INSIGHT_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
 INSIGHT_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than INSIGHT_SAFE_CONFIRMATIONS confirmations.
 This is useful for tracking double spents for old transactions.
 ENABLE_MAILBOX # if "true" will enable mailbox plugin